moirahartigan/the-lady-goldsmith/README.md

  Agile development was implemented from the onset of this project and simply explained Agile is an iterative approach to project management and software development that helps teams deliver value to their customers, faster and with fewer headaches.
 Instead of betting everything on a "big bang" launch, an agile team delivers work in small, but consumable, increments.
 As the development team for this project was a single developer I attempted to use this approach for building this project.
  <br>
- The methodology requires a detailed and thorough project planning process, to design and create a web-based interactive application.I distinguished the required functionality of the site and how it would answer the user stories, as described above, these user stories were then developed through the use of the Five Development Planes framework.
+ The methodology requires a detailed and thorough project planning process, to design and create a web-based interactive application.
+I distinguished the required functionality of the site and how it would answer the user stories, as described above, these user stories were then developed through the use of the Five Development Planes framework.
 To keep track of my development I created a user stories kanban board in github projects.
 I created an issue for each user story which was set to automatically display in my user story project.
 As I worked each user story, it was moved to the in progress column and finally into the completed column once it was complete.
 <br>
  The design of the website is meaningful and simple so that the purpose of the website is very clear for first-time users, and they can easily adapt to the website.
-This also applies to all the functions to create, post, edit and delete porducts for the Admin/site owners.
-The owner’s main goal is to provide a ecommerce platform that is easy to use whether they are first-time or returning users, which will inturn generate business sales.
+This also applies to all the functions to create, post, edit and delete products for the Admin/site owners.
+The owner’s main goal is to provide a ecommerce platform that is easy to use whether they are first-time or returning users, which will in turn generate business sales.
 To achieve this, the website is designed and created by users first concept.

 The functions on the tables below are minimum requirements for the website to achieve the current user's and owner's goals.
 On a scale of 1  - 5